garygr2002/Rebalance/README.md

 The first subcode, in conjunction with the subcodes two, three and four determine the characteristics of the securities holding(s) of the ticker.
 The software checks for inconsistencies between the various subcodes, and reports an error in its log if inconsistencies exist.
 For example, a stock ticker cannot hold corporate bonds, etc.

+Currently, the software does not accept blended, or multi-asset funds for rebalance.
+The user may specify these types of tickers with a code of 'J' (unbalanceable) so that software will take them into account when valuing an account or portfolio.
+However, it will not attempt to rebalance such a ticker within its account.
+The software would report an inconsistency if a stock and bond blended fund - or ETF - were designated as balanceable with both the 'B' and 'S' subcodes.

 A use of subcodes one through four may be demonstrated as follows: A large-cap growth fund - holding domestic securities - may be specified with the subcodes 'S', 'D', 'L' and 'G'.
+This completely specifies the balanceable characteristics of the ticker in a way that is possible, and consistent.
 Currently, the software requires no more than four subcodes to completely characterize a ticker for its rebalancing effort.

 ### Subcode 2